OpenMined/Bootcamps/Beta-Bootcamp/README.md

 * For **technical questions**, consider pinging one of the Tech members including the Tech Team Lead (@Maddie Shang).
 * For **questions related to the Bootcamp in general**, ping the Learning Team Lead (@Yemi).
 * For **questions related to webinars logistics** (timing, links, etc...), ping the Learning Team Chief Events Manager (@Helena Barmer).

-## Mentorship

-If you have expressed, in your application, the wish to receive mentorship, you will soon be matched with a Technical Mentor who will reach out to you.

-## Surveys

-Don't forget to take the weekly surveys. **Taking them is your chance to shape our future activities and help us improve.
-Please take a few minutes out of your time to take them.** Help us help you!
-We would also love to hear your ideas on how we can be more effective.

-*The items below will become links as the survey become available.*

-1. **Survey 1.**
-2. **Survey 2.**
-3. **Survey 3.**
-4. **Survey 4.**

 # Meet the Beta Bootcamp Team